Thomas Hemmen, MD, PhD

 My research focuses on two aspects of stroke care: 1) acute ischemic and hemorrhagic stroke therapy, with special attention to Neuroprotective and early recovery mechanisms, such LASER therapy and Hypothermia.
 2) quality of medical care and outcomes related to health systems approaches.
 My CV lists publications pertaining to both areas.

-Regarding #2: I am chair of the stroke outcomes committee of the Stroke GOALS project in collaboration with an international group of Stroke Neurologist exploring the differences in health systems approaches to stroke care and how they relate to clinical outcomes.
+Regarding #2: I was chair of the stroke outcomes committee of the Stroke GOALS project in collaboration with an international group of Stroke Neurologist exploring the differences in health systems approaches to stroke care and how they relate to clinical outcomes.
 This project is relatively new and has not lead to peer reviewed publications, but Grant Applications that, if funded, will allow me to advance my interest in health systems research.
 The deep understanding of health systems will allow me to help transform the Department of Neurology at UCSD and advance clinical care and patient outcomes across all areas of Neurology.

 ||Chief Resident at the Department of Neurology and Neuroscience